my favorite buttermilk biscuits

 To form biscuit rounds: Transfer dough to floured counter and pat out until 1/2 to 3/4-inch thick (err on the thin side if uncertain, as the tall ones will literally rise and then tip over, like mine did the day I photographed these).
 Using a round cutter (2 inches for regular sized biscuits, 3 inches for the monstrous ones shown above), press straight down — twisting produces less layered sides — and transfer rounds to prepared sheet, spacing two inches apart.

-To drop biscuits: Drop 1/4-cup spoonfuls onto baking sheet, spacing two inches apart.
+To make drop biscuits: Drop 1/4-cup spoonfuls onto baking sheet, spacing two inches apart.

 Both methods:Bake until biscuits are golden brown on top, about 12 to 15 minutes.
 Cool slightly, then serve warm, with butter/jam/eggs/bacon/sausage and gravy or any combination thereof.
 Happy weekend!